rstudio/visual-markdown-editing/docs/markdown.md

 )
 ```

 It's strongly recommended that you install these branches if you plan on using visual mode with bookdown projects.
+Note that when this option is enabled, footnotes and reference links will not work across files.
+So for example a link of the form `[Introduction](#introduction)` would work fine, but the shorthand reference link `[Introduction]` would not work.

 ### Part Headers